rmaicle/cute.d/README.md

 version (sut) {
     static if (__traits(compiles, { import sut; })) {
         /**
-         * Conditionally compile-in the `sut` module if it is visible in
+         * Conditionally compile-in the 'sut' module if it is visible in
          * the client code.
 Otherwise, it does nothing.
          */
         pragma (msg, "Using selective unit testing module.");